Gilad8tan/judges-Cv-pipe-/README.md

 # python-scraping-and-EDA
-examples of codes and results
+examples of codes and results. mostly unedited notebooks created while working on tasks.